 The matched lead component doesn’t get much of a look in, in my opinion.
 This component sits on an account page layout, and uses a matching rule to seek leads that should be converted into contacts belonging to this account.
 The rule does this by using the lead ‘Company’ field and to match the account name.

-Pardot Einstein, made up of 4 ‘products-in-a-product’ come with their own fields and components.
+Einstein for Account Engagement, a collection of ‘products-in-a-product’, come with their own fields and components.

-- Einstein Behavior Scoring: displayed in a Lightning Component, which you will need to ‘drag-and-drop’ on to Lead page layouts.
+- Einstein Key Account Identification: Again, displayed in a Lightning component, which you will need to add to the account page layout.

-- Einstein Campaign Insights: displayed in a Lightning Component, which you will need to ‘drag-and-drop’ on to Campaign page layouts.
+- Einstein Behavior Scoring: Displayed in a Lightning component, which you will need to add to the lead and contact page layouts.

 This post has compiled a list of the way Pardot can be ‘in Salesforce’ – whether referring to Pardot data syncing to Salesforce fields, showing Pardot data in components, unified access (single sign-on), or the ability to manage ‘marketing assets’ from Salesforce.